 "Scolari is the perfect choice to manage Brazil.
 The national team is not as good as it was before.
 He and [Carlos Alberto] Parreira are brilliant coaches.
 He has already won the World Cup once and I’m sure he would turn the team around,” Juninho told Goal.com.

 "Whenever the national team plays, there is a lot of pressure on the players.
 Now that the World Cup is at home, there is even more pressure on the players.
 So it will be difficult for them."

-The former Middlesbrough player stated that Lionel Messi is the front runner to win the Fifa Ballon d'Or award but reminded the fans not to forget the importance of his team-mates at Barcelona.
+The former Middlesbrough player also stated that Lionel Messi is the front-runner to win the FIFA Ballon d'Or award but reminded the fans not to forget the importance of his teammates at Barcelona.

 Juninho further mentioned that the Brazilians would give a warm welcome to the Argentine at the World Cup except when he comes up against the Selecao.